ncatlab/nlab-content/pages/4/1/4/1/21414/content.md

 Reference: [Henry 20, Section 6](#Henry20).

-This is essentially a reformulation of [[Cisinski-Olschok theory]].
+This is essentially a reformulation of [[Cisinski model structure|Cisinski–Olschok theory]].